pakrym/pakrym.github.io/_posts/2016-07-14-aspnetcore-dependency-container.md

 }
 ```

-We added a code to deconstruct generic type and check if there is service registered with closed generic type `ISerivce<>` if it's found we construct an instance using requested type arguments.
+We added a code to deconstruct generic type and check if there is service registered with closed generic type `ISerivce<>` if it's found we construct an instance taking in account requested generic type arguments.

 [Commit on Github](https://github.com/pakrym/di200loc/commit/e700679521b36547357cbaca8f9fec030a562145)

 **Passed: 37/45**

 # Open IEnumerable
-When `IEnumberable<T>` is requested provider should return enumeration containing resolved instances for all registered services with type T.
+When `IEnumberable<T>` is requested provider should return enumeration containing resolved instances for all registered services with type T or empy `IEnumerable` if there is no services of requested type.

-To implement this, lets change `GetService` method to this:
+To implement this feature lets change `GetService` method to this:

 ``` csharp
 public object GetService(Type serviceType)